fdcoder81/udemy-clone/README.md

 #### RESPONSIVE WEB DESIGN

-I built the Udemy main page (front end) from scratch without Bootstrapt or any other frameworks.
+I built the Udemy main page (front end) from scratch without Bootstrapt or any other frameworks.<br/>
 I customized it a bit

 Live demo : https://fdcoder81.github.io/udemy-clone/